six-two/mkdocs-placeholder-plugin/README.md

     Choose any of the following ways:

     - Build it with npm (natively), by running the `./build-docs.sh` script.
-    - Build it in a (docker/podman) container by using the `Doeckerfile` in the `typescript` directory:
+    - Build it in a (docker/podman) container by using the `Dockerfile` in the `typescript` directory.
+        The whole thing can be done by running the `buils.sh` script in the root directory:
         ```bash
-        cd typescript
-        podman build --tag placeholder-npm .
-        cd ..
+        ./build.sh
         ```

-        And then running the `./build.sh` script.
         Once you see mkdocs running, you can terminate it with `Ctrl-C`.
     - Downloading the files from the development version of the documentation (hosted and built by Vercel):
         ```bash